InQuest/omnibus/README.md

   - display list of available modules
 * `open <file path>`
   - load a text file list of artifacts into Omnibus as artifacts
-* `cat <artifact name | session id>`
-  - view beautified JSON database records
 * `ls`
   - show all active artifacts
 * `rm`
   - remove an artifact from the database
 * `wipe`
   - clear the current artifact session
+* `cat <artifact name | session id>`
+  - view beautified JSON database records
+* `<module name> <artifact name | session id>`
+  - run a module against an artifact to view & store the results
+  - newly discovered artifacts from a modules executed are added as children to the original artifact and created in the database as their own new artifacts
+* `<machine name> <artifact name | session id>`
+  - run all modules for an artifacts type against the specified artifact
+  - all results are displayed in the output and stored to the database
+  - provides an easy method to collect bulk information all at once

-Also, if you ever need a quick reference on the different commands available for different areas of the application there are sub-help menus for this exact purpose.
+If you ever need a quick reference on the different commands available for different areas of the application there are sub-help menus for this exact purpose.
 Using these commands will show you only those commands available relevant to a specific area:
 * `general`
   - overall commands such as help, history, quit, set, clear, banner, etc.
 * `artifacts`